uktrade/osmtilegen/README.md

-# Nomaden map generation
+# Ports Dashboard map generation

-This set of scripts creates OpenStreetMap tiles of Hamburg for the Nomaden site.
-It spins up a spot instance on EC2, installs all the necessary stuff and then downloads the raw map database and renders the tiles.
+This set of scripts creates OpenStreetMap tiles of UK for the Ports Dashboard site, this is forked from Noblestreet/osmtilegen.
+It spins up a instance on EC2, installs all the necessary stuff and then downloads the raw map database and renders the tiles.

 After we're finished you'll find a `tile.tar` in the local directory.